👉 TAP TO SAVE 30% WITH CODE NEW

 Matt's wide receiver (WR) fantasy football start 'em, sit 'em picks for Week 18 of 2025.
 His WR lineups advice for Week 18 fantasy football start/sit decisions.

-While some fantasy managers have an eye on the future, some have unfinished business here in Week 18.
+While some fantasy football managers have an eye on the future, some have unfinished business here in Week 18.

 Not all fantasy leagues are created equal.
-Some leagues are still going here in Week 18, whether it is head-to-head matchups or a total points setup, champions will be crowned this week.
+Some leagues are still going here in Week 18.
+Whether it is head-to-head matchups or a total points setup, champions will be crowned this week.

 Let's dive into RotoBaller's Week 18 wide receiver starts and sits.